 Material observed in Area S-41 consisted of modern materials, such as plastic, asphalt, and a whole modern bottle, that were discarded in the field.
 No historic or precontact artifacts were encountered and no historic or precontact features were observed.
 No archaeological sites were identified.
 Area S-41 was less than 100 ft (30 m) wide, meaning one transect provided adequate coverage despite the lack of permission to access the City of Greenbelt portion.
 The entire area was found to be disturbed, corroborating what is shown in aerial photographs of this area.
-No further work is recommended in Area S-41 and if future minor LOD changes are proposed in and around S-41, no further work is recommended as there is little or no potential to impact significant archaeological resources.
+No further work is recommended in Area S-41.
+Area S-41 is now outside the LOD for the Preferred Alternative and would not be affected.

-Area S-43 is a limited survey area occupying 5.33 acres between the I-495 eastbound lanes and the Carrollton Manor Apartments on the south side of MD-450/Annapolis Road (Figure 105).
+Area S-43 is a limited survey area occupying 5.33 acres between the I-495 eastbound lanes and the Carrollton Manor Apartments on the south side of MD-450/Annapolis Road (Figure 109) (Appendix E, Page 21).
 The area is a former cloverleaf for Exit 20 that was demolished between 1993 and 2002.
 It is roughly bounded to the east by a ditch paralleling I-495, to the south by an AMTRAK rail ROW, to the west by the Carrollton Manor Apartments parking lot, and to the north by MD-450/Annapolis Road.
 The NRCS documents Udorthents (highway) in this survey area, which is generally cut and filled with gravelly clay deposits (Web Soil Survey 2015).
 Early twentieth-century USGS maps show this area as a gentle hillslope descending to a stream bed 300 ft (100 m) to the west, which does not match the current landform.
 A 1964 aerial showing the recently constructed cloverleaf interchange between I-495 and MD-450/Annapolis Road depicts the area as cut and filled, corroborating the NRCS documentation of Udorthents soils in this area.